chase-lewis/JIE7351/README.md

  - [Java 8 jdk](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
  - [Microsoft SQL Server Management Studio connection setup](https://www.top-password.com/blog/how-to-enable-remote-connections-in-sql-server/)
  - [Enabling the right ports for remote connection](https://blogs.msdn.microsoft.com/walzenbach/2010/04/14/how-to-enable-remote-connections-in-sql-server-2008/)
+ - One important requirement in order to use this software in its current state is that any table that is used as a data source must have a non-nullable datetime column that keeps track of the last time it was modified.

 ### Setup